ldutoit/2020-spring-school-GBS/sessions/popgen.md

 This command is now ready, and assuming you are in the `GBS` folder, run it!
 It is a quickie, so no need to put it in a batch job.

 How many SNPs do you have left?
 We want to select 1,000 loci randomly from the results to run a relatively quick Structure analysis.
 We will save these loci into a file.
 We can easily do this using the shell given a list of catalog IDs output in the previous step.
-The populations.sumstats.tsv file gives a list of all polymorphic loci.
+The `populations.sumstats.tsv` file gives a list of all polymorphic loci.

-With the help of the instructions below, use the cat, grep, cut, sort, uniq, shuf, and head commands to generate a list of 1000 random loci.
-Save this list of loci as whitelist.txt, that we can feed back into populations.
+With the help of the instructions below, use the `cat`, `grep`, `cut`, `sort`, `uniq`, `shuf`, and `head` commands to generate a list of 1,000 random loci.
+Save this list of loci as `whitelist.txt`, so that we can feed it back into `populations`.
 This operation can be done in a single shell command.
 That sounds challenging, but the instructions below should help you create one command with several pipes to create that `whitelist.txt` file.
-The idea of a pipe is to connect commands using `|`. `command 1 | command 2` outputs the content of command 1 into command 2 instead of outputting it to the screen.
+The idea of a pipe is to connect commands using `|` e.g. `command 1 | command 2` outputs the content of command 1 into command 2 instead of outputting it to the screen.

-Create that command step by step:
+Let's create that command step by step:

-• First, use `cat` to concatenante `output_refmap/populations.sumstats.tsv`.
+• First, use `cat` to concatenante `output_refmap/populations.sumstats.tsv` (stream it to the next command)

 • Then, add a `|` in your command and use the command `grep` with `-v` to exclude all headers (i.e. `-v` stands for exclude, we want to exclude all the lines with "#")